 BILL AUTHOR SUMMARY LATEST ACTION OCSD POSITION LEGISLATIVE PLAN OTHER POSITIONS AB 587 Friedman [D] Accessory dwelling units: sale or separate conveyance Current property tax law establishes a welfare exemption under which property is exempt from taxation if the property is owned and operated by a nonprofit corporation that is organized and operated for the purpose of building and rehabilitating single-family or multifamily residences for sale, as provided, at cost to low-income families.
 This bill would authorize a local agency to allow, by ordinance, an accessory dwelling unit that was created pursuant to the process described above to be sold or conveyed separately from the primary residence to a qualified buyer if certain conditions are met.
-Watch , , ACCOC - NYC LOCC - Watch CASA - Work w/ author ACWA - NYC CSDA - Watch AB 756 Garcia [D] Public water systems: perfluoroalkyl substances and polyfluoroalkyl substances Would authorize the State Water Resources Control Board to order a public water system to monitor for perfluoroalkyl substances and polyfluoroalkyl substances.
+Signed into law Watch Legislative and Regulatory Policies: Special Districts - Oppose further state regulations that adversely impact special district financing, operations, and administration.
+ACCOC - NYC LOCC - Watch CASA - Work w/ author ACWA - NYC CSDA - Watch AB 756 Garcia [D] Public water systems: perfluoroalkyl substances and polyfluoroalkyl substances Would authorize the State Water Resources Control Board to order a public water system to monitor for perfluoroalkyl substances and polyfluoroalkyl substances.
 The bill would require a community water system or a nontransient noncommunity water system, upon a detection of these substances, to report that detection, as specified.
 The bill would require a community water system or a nontransient noncommunity water system where a detected level of these substances exceeds the response level to take a water source where the detected levels exceed the response level out of use or provide a prescribed public notification.
-Signed into law on July 31.
-Watch , , ACCOC - NYC LOCC - Watch CASA - Watch ACWA - Watch CSDA - Watch AB 841 Ting [D] Drinking water: contaminants: perfluoroalkyl and polyfluoroalkyl substances.
+Signed into law Watch Legislative and Regulatory Policies: Source Control - Support legislation and funding mechanisms that reduce the amount of trash, waste, chemicals, and harmful organic material that enter the sewer system.
+ACCOC - NYC LOCC - Watch CASA - Watch ACWA - Watch CSDA - Watch AB 841 Ting [D] Drinking water: contaminants: perfluoroalkyl and polyfluoroalkyl substances.
 Would require the Office of Environmental Health Hazard Assessment to adopt and complete a work plan within prescribed timeframes to assess which substances in the class of perfluoroalkyl and polyfluoroalkyl substances should be identified as a potential risk to human health, as provided.
 The bill would require the office, as part of those assessments, to determine which of the substances are appropriate candidates for notification levels to be adopted by the state board.
 The bill would require the Office of Environmental Health Hazard Assessment, by January 1, 2022, to provide to the Legislature an update on the assessment.
 Watch Legislative and Regulatory Policies: Source Control - Support legislation and funding mechanisms that reduce the amount of trash, waste, chemicals, and harmful organic material that enter the sewer system.
 ACCOC - NYC LOCC - Watch CASA - Watch ACWA - Watch CSDA - Watch AB 992 Mullin [D] Open meetings: local agencies: social media Would provide that the Ralph M. Brown Act does not apply to the posting, commenting, liking, interaction with, or participation in, internet-based social media platforms that are ephemeral, live, or static, by a majority of the members of a legislative body, provided that a majority of the members do not discuss among themselves business of a specific nature that is within the subject matter jurisdiction of the legislative body of the local agency.
-Watch , , ACCOC - NYC LOCC - Watch CASA - Approve ACWA - NYC CSDA - Support
+Watch Legislative and Regulatory Policies: Special Districts - Oppose further state regulations that adversely impact special district financing, operations, and administration.
+ACCOC - NYC LOCC - Watch CASA - Approve ACWA - NYC CSDA - Support